-Carbohydrates are an essential component of the diet, and many high-carb foods offer excellent health benefits.
+Carbohydrates are an essential component of the diet, and many high carb foods offer excellent health benefits.
 Vegetables, fruits, brown rice, dried fruits, and lentils can all provide good-quality carbohydrates.

-In this article, we take a look at 15 high-carb foods and consider what they can do for your health.
+In this article, we look at 15 high carb foods and consider what they can do for your health.

 1. Sweet potatoes